IRIB International Conference Center

-IRIB International Conference Center or IICC is a large convention center and exhibition complex located in northern Tehran and inside the main campus of Islamic Republic of Iran Broadcasting headquarter in Tehran.
+IRIB International Conference Center or IICC is a large convention center and exhibition complex located in northern Tehran, inside the main campus of the Islamic Republic of Iran Broadcasting headquarters.
 The center is one of the prestigious venues for important gatherings, conferences and concerts in Iran.
 IICC is one of the most advanced convention center in Iran.

 History

 The design of the complex was done in 1958 during the government of the Shah of Iran, but its construction started many years later.
 The center was inaugurated in 1995.